equinix-labs/equinix-metal-load-balancer-cpem-capp-workshop/docs/parts/3-deploy-app.md

 ### 2. Deploy NGINX

-We'll deploy ingress-nginx as an application that can test out the load balancer.
-Ingress-nginx is an ingress application commonly used in kubernetes deployments to set up load balancers in front of back end applications.

-We'll use helm to do the deployment.

-1. Install ingress-nginx

-    ```shell
-    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
-    helm install ingress-nginx ingress-nginx/ingress-nginx --namespace ingress-nginx --create-namespace
-    ```

 1. Deploy a sample application

     Here we'll deploy a sample application to test the load balancer.
 We'll use the nginx deployment example from the Kubernetes documentation.
 This will set up a website that we can access through the load balancer.